Deducteam/lambdapi/docs/getting_started.rst

 you are introduced to new commands (or discover them), feel free to try them out.

-**NOTE:** do not hesitate to report any problem you may have using our `issue tracker <https://github.com/Deducteam/lambdapi/issues>`_.
+**Note:** do not hesitate to report any problem you may have using our `issue tracker <https://github.com/Deducteam/lambdapi/issues>`_.

 Installing a package